Risk Reward Calculator

 Frequently Asked Questions

-What is the risk/reward ratio in trading?
+What is the risk/reward ratio?

-What is the break-even win rate and why is it important?
+What is the break-even win rate?

-How does the risk/reward ratio influence position sizing?
+How does the ratio affect position sizing?